vitejs/vite/docs/guide/api-vite-environment.md

 The last one is just an idea.
 We may want to keep `server.open(url)` around.

 The `server.moduleGraph` will keep returning a mixed view of the browser and ssr module graphs.
 Proxy module nodes will be returned so all functions keep returning mixed module nodes.
 The same scheme is used for the module nodes passed to `handleHotUpdate`.
 This is the most difficult change to get right regarding backward compatibility.
-We may need to accept small breaking changes when we release the API in Vite 6, making it opt in until then when releasing the API as experimental in Vite 5.2.
+We may need to accept small breaking changes when we release the API in Vite 6, making it opt-in until then when releasing the API as experimental in Vite 5.2.

 ## Open Questions and Alternatives

-There are some open questions and alternative as info boxes interlined in the guide.
+There are some open questions and alternatives as info boxes interlined in the guide.

-Names for concepts and the API are the best we could currently find, what we should keep discussing before releasing if we end up adopting this proposal.
-Here are some of the alternative naming we discussed in the process of creating this proposal.
+Names for concepts and the API are the best we could currently find, which we should keep discussing before releasing if we end up adopting this proposal.
+Here are some of the alternative names we discussed in the process of creating this proposal.

 ### ModuleLoader vs Environment

 Instead of `ModuleExecutionEnvironment`, we thought of calling the environment piece inside the Vite Server a `ModuleLoader`.
 So `server.environment('browser')` would be `server.moduleLoader('browser')`.
 It has some advantages, `transformRequest(url)` could be renamed to `moduleLoader.load(url)`.
-And we could pass to hooks a `loader` string instead of an `environment` string. `vite build --loader=ssr` could also be ok.
-A `ModuleLoader` having a `run()` function that connects it to the `ModuleRunner` in the associated runtime didn't seems like a good fit though.
+We could pass to hooks a `loader` string instead of an `environment` string. `vite build --loader=ssr` could also be ok.
+A `ModuleLoader` having a `run()` function that connects it to the `ModuleRunner` in the associated runtime didn't seem like a good fit though.
 And `loader` could be confused with a node loader, or with the module loader in the target runtime.

 ### Runtime vs Environment

 We also discussed naming runtime to the concept we call environment in this proposal.
-We decided to go with Environment because a Runtime referes to node, bun, deno, workerd, a browser.
-But we need to be able to define two different module excecution "environments" for the same runtime.
+We decided to go with Environment because a Runtime refers to node, bun, deno, workerd, a browser.
+But we need to be able to define two different module execution "environments" for the same runtime.
 For example SSR and RSC environments, both running in the same node runtime.

 ### Server and Client

 We could also call `ModuleExecutionEnvironment` a `ServerEnvironment`, and the `ModuleRunner` in the associated runtime a `ClientEnvironment`.
 Or some variation using Server and Client in the names.
-We discarded these ideas because there are already many things that are a "server" (the vite dev server, the http server, etc) and client is also used right now to refer to the browser (as in `clientImportedModules`).
+We discarded these ideas because there are already many things that are a "server" (the vite dev server, the HTTP server, etc), and client is also used right now to refer to the browser (as in `clientImportedModules`).